tr0njavolta/katacoda-dev/terraform-sentinel/step2.md

 ## Create a print statement for debugging

-The print statement is a helpful tool for debugging and discovery when you are writing policies, so add one to the end of your policy.
+The print statement is a helpful tool for debugging and discovery when you are writing policies.
+Click "Copy to Editor" to add the print statement to your policy.

 <pre class="file" data-filename="terraform-sentinel/restrict-s3-buckets.sentinel" data-target="append">